TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/59 - James/James 3/James 3.4.md

 ---

-Behold, the ships also, though they are so great and are driven by rough winds, are yet turned about by a very small rudder, whither the impulse of the steersman willeth.
+Behold, the ships also, though they are so big and are driven by fierce winds, are yet guided by a very small rudder, wherever the pilot desires.